graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 ) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION
 ```

-The `@require` directive is used to express argument value requirements with other subgraphs.
-Arguments annotated with the `@require` directive are removed from the public exposed schema and will be resolved by variables.
+The `@require` directive is used to express data requirements with other subgraphs.
+Arguments annotated with the `@require` directive are removed from the public exposed schema and the value for these will be resolved by the executor.

 ```graphql example
 type Product {